gbmhunter/blog/content/programming/website-design/opencart/general.md

 ## Folder Structure

 OpenCart uses the [MVC(+L) folder structure](http://en.wikipedia.org/wiki/Model-view-controller).
-This structure seperates the information stored in the database from the user interaction and display of it.
+This structure separates the information stored in the database from the user interaction and display of it.
 OpenCart uses this to provide easier ways to 'skin' the store and also to upgrade the main code without losing any customisations you may have made.
 Helping this cause even further is vQmod (see below).

 ## Plug-Ins Using vQmod